≡ Menu

 Grammar provides a common and widely understood structure for language.
-It's a set of rules that, if followed, produce text that any English speaker will understand and recognize as correct.
-Deviating from that structure without understanding what you're doing produces text that fewer people will understand.
-In other words, it makes your message more likely to get garbled in the process, and less likely to be received at all.
-That doesn't mean that grammatical structure is the best structure for every message, of course.
+It is a set of rules that, if followed, produces text that any English speaker will understand and recognize as correct.
+Deviating from that structure without understanding what you’re doing produces text that fewer people will understand.
+In other words, it makes your message more likely to become garbled and less likely to be received at all.
+That doesn’t mean that grammatical structure is the best structure for every message, of course.
 It just means that it is the structure most likely to work.

 Once you understand what grammatical structure looks like and why grammar rules apply, you can see where deviating from them will produce text that more effectively conveys the message you want.
-(Hint: "creative" phrasing usually works best when it's surrounded by proper English.)
-Unfortunately, a lot of people make grammatical mistakes that just get in the way of the message they want to send.
-These mistakes often reflect poorly on the person, too.
+Hint: creative phrasing usually works best when it’s surrounded by proper English.
+Unfortunately, a lot of people make grammatical mistakes that simply get in the way of the message they want to send.
+These mistakes often reflect poorly on the writer, too.

-Many common grammatical mistakes are simple and subtle, but subtle doesn't mean they're OK.
-Subtle mistakes still register in the lower echelons of your readers' minds.
-The mistakes make them take a little longer to think about the meaning of what you wrote, and hurt your message.
+Many common grammatical mistakes are simple and subtle, but subtle doesn’t mean they’re acceptable.
+Subtle mistakes still register in the lower reaches of your readers’ minds.
+They make readers take a little longer to understand the meaning of what you wrote, and they hurt your message.
 You want your message to come across as clearly as possible.
 Here are 10 common mistakes you should avoid.

 1) Avoid putting commas in front of “that”

-"He's got a great landing page, that converts very well" is incorrect.
+“He’s got a great landing page, that converts very well” is incorrect.
 You can put commas before which, but not before that.
-"He's got a great landing page, which converts very well" is the correct phrasing if you feel the need for a comma.
-If "that" is more important to your conception of the sentence, phrase it "he's got a great landing page that converts very well."
+“He’s got a great landing page, which converts very well” is the correct phrasing if you feel the need for a comma.
+If that is more important to your conception of the sentence, phrase it this way: “He’s got a great landing page that converts very well.”

 2) Stay away from sentences that start with the words “there are” or “there is”

-3) Watch out for lists or bullet lists that aren't consistent.
+3) Watch out for lists or bullet points that aren’t consistent

 4) Never say you “could care less” when you mean you “couldn’t care less”

-This mistake is particularly common among people with not-so-great English.
-To someone who's familiar with the phrase, this mistake conveys precisely the wrong meaning.
-In essence, you're saying "do" when you mean "don't."
-It takes a second for them to figure out what you actually meant... and people taking a second to understand your writing is not really something you want.
+This mistake is particularly common among people with weaker English.
+To someone who is familiar with the phrase, this mistake conveys precisely the wrong meaning.
+In essence, you’re saying “do” when you mean “don’t.”
+It takes a second for readers to figure out what you actually meant, and making people take a second to understand your writing is not really something you want.

-Consider this item's title.
-It should have been written, "never use comma splices, because that's a mistake."
-The problem here is that both sides (clauses) of the sentence are independent.
-A comma isn't really strong enough to connect the two, so the mind has to jump the gap.
+Consider this item’s title.
+It should not have been written, “Never use comma splices, that’s a mistake.”
+The problem here is that both sides of the sentence are independent clauses.
+A comma isn’t really strong enough to connect the two, so the mind has to jump the gap.
 Instead of making your readers take a leap, build them a bridge.
-If connecting the clauses with a word like "and" or "because" doesn't fit, there are still options.
-You can make two sentences, if you like keeping things short and to the point.
-"Never use comma splices.
-That's a mistake."
-There's also the semicolon, the comma's stronger brother.
-"Never use comma splices; that's a mistake."
+If connecting the clauses with a word like “and” or “because” doesn’t fit, there are still options.
+You can make two sentences if you like keeping things short and to the point: “Never use comma splices.
+That’s a mistake.”
+There’s also the semicolon, the comma’s stronger brother: “Never use comma splices; that’s a mistake.”

-"Lie down" is to recline, while "lay down" is to put something down.
+“Lie down” means to recline, while “lay down” means to put something down.
 Things get confusing when you start talking about the past.
-For example, "I lay in bed this morning, staring at the ceiling."
+For example: “I lay in bed this morning, staring at the ceiling.”

-"Effect" and "affect" are even hairier.
+“Effect” and “affect” are even trickier.
 Consider the following examples:

 As a rule of thumb, affect is often a verb, while effect is often a noun.

-There are exceptions, of course: "The program effected rapid change" and "that guy has a flat affect, wanna bet he's a killer?"
+There are exceptions, of course: “The program effected rapid change” and “That guy has a flat affect.
+Want to bet he’s a killer?”

 7) Don’t mix up “which,” “that,” and “who”